danbehrens1/repcap/README.md

 - repcap.py - main file - application itself
 - README.md - this file

+## Open Source Applications and Libraries
+[scapy](https://scapy.net/) Scapy is a Python program that enables the user to send, sniff and dissect and forge network packets.
+This capability allows construction of tools that can probe, scan or attack networks.

 # Command Line Tool that takes in arguments
 Current version supports 5 modes: passed to tool via -m argument
 * 0 - the ability to identify IP and MAC addresses in a packet capture - default when no mode provided